Skip to main content Skip to complementary content

 • You want to test and validate performance gains using the built-in evaluation tool.

-Manually assigning engines to apps
+Manually assigning engines to applications

 With the placement API, you can: